 However, in order to thrive, these little birds need a balanced diet.
 You should also plant other flowers and other plants that attract the insects that hummingbirds enjoy.

-And if you’d like to go one step forward, you can also set out hummingbird feeders full of hummingbird food.
+And if you’d like to go one step further, you can also set out hummingbird feeders full of hummingbird food.

 While you can buy hummingbird food in the store, it’s way too easy to make your own!
-Some people boil a sugar-water solution for hummingbirds on their stove.
-But if you prefer, you can also use a microwave for this job.
+Some people boil a sugar-water solution for hummingbirds on their stoves, but if you prefer, you can also use a microwave for this job.

-Keep reading for a complete guide about how you can make hummingbird food in the microwave, plus a few other relevant tips!
+Keep reading for a complete guide on how to make hummingbird food in the microwave, plus a few other relevant tips!